 While dog attacks may seemingly happen at random, such as encountering an off-leash dog roaming your neighborhood, most dog attacks occur with familiar animals during everyday activities.
-You or your child are far more likely to be bitten by a friend or family member’s pet than a strange animal.
+You or your child are far more likely to be bitten by a friend or family member’s pet than an animal you’ve never encountered.
 However, after a dog attack, this is probably not your first concern.
 You should focus on obtaining medical attention.
-The next step is to speak with a lawyer regarding how to recover compensation for your or your loved one’s physical, psychological, and financial damages.
+Once you’ve been treated, it’s important to speak with a personal injury lawyer regarding how to gain compensation for you or your loved one’s physical, psychological, and financial damages.

-Some of the most common dog bite injuries include:
+Some of the most common injuries caused by dog bites include: